+While some experts recommend against dry cat foods, others say that it is fine as long as you make sure that your cat is getting plenty of moisture from other sources.
+However, it's important to pick a species-appropriate dry food.
 Most dry cat foods are made largely from grain, with little fresh meat (if any).
 Some experts say that can cause obesity, diabetes and other diseases in cats, which are strict carnivores that haven't evolved to eat much grain.

-Orijen's dry cat food is easily the best you can buy, experts say.
-This Canadian company hires local farmers and fishermen to deliver the ingredients fresh daily: wild-caught fish, cage-free chicken and turkey, local fruits and veggies.
+But a few companies make dry cat foods that are mostly high-grade meat -- and no grain.
+Among those, Orijen's dry cat food is easily the best you can buy, experts say.
+This Canadian company hires Canadian farmers and fishermen to deliver the ingredients fresh daily: wild-caught fish, cage-free chicken and turkey, as well as fruits and veggies.
 Orijen blends in organs, cartilage and wildflower botanicals to mimic whole prey and wild forage.